Alejogb1/job-board/blog-data/how-to-reset-a-dm-player-with-js-api.md

 id: "how-to-reset-a-dm-player-with-js-api"
 ---

-alright, so you're looking to reset a digital media player using javascript, right? i've been there, done that. it's one of those things that sounds simple on paper but can turn into a real head-scratcher when you're actually coding it. especially if you're dealing with different player implementations or libraries. i remember this one project back in the day, must have been 2012, working on a streaming platform for, get this, a library. yes, old school books but online audio books. we used a custom built player based on some very old version of flash. the nightmares... it was a challenge getting even basic controls to work reliably, never mind resetting the whole thing programmatically.
+, so you're looking to reset a digital media player using javascript, right? i've been there, done that. it's one of those things that sounds simple on paper but can turn into a real head-scratcher when you're actually coding it. especially if you're dealing with different player implementations or libraries. i remember this one project back in the day, must have been 2012, working on a streaming platform for, get this, a library. yes, old school books but online audio books. we used a custom built player based on some very old version of flash. the nightmares... it was a challenge getting even basic controls to work reliably, never mind resetting the whole thing programmatically.

 anyway, let's cut to the chase. the core issue with resetting a media player using javascript revolves around how the player's api exposes controls and its internal state. typically, a reset means you need to stop the playback, seek to the beginning and potentially clear any buffered data or previous playlist items. you can't always just flip a switch; you have to be methodical about how you approach it.